tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 According to the definition of the rounds, no other actions can be taken during a voting round, as a round passes when applying the result of a voting round.

+#### Vote
+Vote is a special resource that can only be transferred during a voting round.

+#### Resources

+A _resource_ is an integer quantity that the judging party allows to trade.
+In our case study, the set of resources will be fixed at the beginning of the game, to:

+- Cash/money/currency
+- Votes
+- Score

+#### Score

+The _score_ of a player is increased by 1 for every vote that is casted from another player for this player.

+Players can also trade their score as a _resource_.
+The initial score is zero ([see rules][gamerules]).

 #### Cheater